johnkerl/miller/docs6/docs/manpage.md

        --auto	     Automatically computes limits, ignoring --lo and --hi.
 		     Holds all values in memory before producing any output.
        -o {prefix}   Prefix for output field name.
 Default: no prefix.
        Just a histogram.
-Input values < lo or > hi are not counted.
+Input values &lt; lo or &gt; hi are not counted.

    join
        Usage: mlr join [options]